davegi/tpai_deep_research_from_scratch/tasks/tasks-prd-research-agent-framework.md

 - 4A.
 Property-Based and Edge Case Testing (PBT)

-  - [ ] 4A.1.1 Use Hypothesis to generate random valid/invalid data for Pydantic models (`Scope`, `ResearchTask`,   `EvalResult`,
-  - [x] 4A.1.1 Use Hypothesis to generate random valid/invalid data for Pydantic models (`Scope`, `ResearchTask`,   `EvalResult`, `SerpResult`). `SerpResult`).
+  - [x] 4A.1.1 Use Hypothesis to generate random valid/invalid data for Pydantic models (`Scope`, `ResearchTask`, `EvalResult`, `SerpResult`).
-  - [ ] 4A.1.2 Assert correct validation, error handling, and serialization/deserialization.
+  - [x] 4A.1.2 Assert correct validation, error handling, and serialization/deserialization.
+[COMPLETE]
   - [x] 4A.1.3 Update `tests/test_models.py` with PBTs and edge-case coverage.
 [COMPLETE]

-  - [ ] 4A.2 Add property-based tests for prompt renderer
+  - [x] 4A.2 Add property-based tests for prompt renderer
-    - [ ] 4A.2.1 Use Hypothesis to generate random context dictionaries and template names.
+    - [x] 4A.2.1 Use Hypothesis to generate random context dictionaries and template names.
+[COMPLETE]
-    - [ ] 4A.2.2 Assert rendering succeeds or fails as expected (e.g., missing keys raise errors).
+    - [x] 4A.2.2 Assert rendering succeeds or fails as expected (e.g., missing keys raise errors).
+[COMPLETE]
-    - [ ] 4A.2.3 Update `tests/test_renderer.py` with PBTs and edge-case coverage.
+    - [x] 4A.2.3 Update `tests/test_renderer.py` with PBTs and edge-case coverage.
+[COMPLETE]

-  - [ ] 4A.3 Add property-based tests for LLM client
+  - [x] 4A.3 Add property-based tests for LLM client
-    - [ ] 4A.3.1 Use Hypothesis to generate random prompts and configs for `MockLLM`.
+    - [x] 4A.3.1 Use Hypothesis to generate random prompts and configs for `MockLLM`.
+[COMPLETE]
-    - [ ] 4A.3.2 Assert output is always a string and errors are handled gracefully.
+    - [x] 4A.3.2 Assert output is always a string and errors are handled gracefully.
+[COMPLETE]
-    - [ ] 4A.3.3 Update `tests/test_llm_mock.py` with PBTs and edge-case coverage.
+    - [x] 4A.3.3 Update `tests/test_llm_mock.py` with PBTs and edge-case coverage.
+[COMPLETE]

-  - [ ] 4A.4 Update notebook and test documentation
+  - [x] 4A.4 Update notebook and test documentation
-    - [ ] 4A.4.1 Record notebook/test updates required after adding PBTs.
+    - [x] 4A.4.1 Record notebook/test updates required after adding PBTs.
+[COMPLETE]
-    - [ ] 4A.4.2 Ensure all new tests pass before proceeding to agent implementation.
+    - [x] 4A.4.2 Ensure all new tests pass before proceeding to agent implementation.
+[COMPLETE]

 - [ ] 5.
 Agents
   - [ ] 5.1 Create `src/research_agent_framework/agents/base.py` defining `Agent` Protocol and `ResearchAgent` partial impl that accepts